staxrip/staxrip/md/test-build.md

 - if the subtitle source is a container like MP4/MKV StaxRip checks the forced and default option
 - when staxrip demuxues subtitles it writes _forced to the filename and set the forced flag when it picks up the demuxed subtitles
 - when the source is a container like MP4/MKV the forced and default audio flags are applied
+- Cancel in message boxes is now English instead of the system language
+- improved DPI scaling

 #### Updated Tools